Amy VanScoy

 • VanScoy, A. (2010).
 Reference librarians’ personal theories of practice: A new approach to studying reference service.
 In M.L.
 Radford, & R.D.
 Lankes (Eds.), Creating the Reference Renaissance: Current & Future Trends (pp. 115-128).
 New York: Neal-Schuman.

-How can we ensure that profession values and supports BIPOC librarians?
+How can we ensure that the profession values and supports BIPOC librarians?

 Since my days as a reference librarian, I've been concerned about diversity, equity, and inclusion issues in the profession.
 Ensuring that librarianship values and supports its BIPOC members is important to me.
-I am currently working with some colleauges on a project to study retention issues in the profession.
-Previously, I worked with Kawanna Bright on reseearch sponsored by an ALA Diveristy Research Grant.
-You can read that work here:
+I am currently working with some colleagues on a project to study retention issues in the profession sponsored by IMLS.
+You can read more about this project here: https://ubwp.buffalo.edu/retention/ Previously, I worked with Kawanna Bright on research sponsored by an ALA Diversity Research Grant.

 • VanScoy, A. & Bright, K. (2019).
 Articulating the experience of “uniqueness and difference” for librarians of color.
 Library Quarterly, 89(4), 285-297.